stevenrobertson/sd-docs/report/executive_summary.md

 generators, coloring and log scaling, antialiasing, denoising, dynamic kernel generation, programming lanaguages, and more.
 Accelerating these standard algorithms for use on GPU's is key for this software to function optimally.

-## Design
-[TODO REVISE]
-The software will be broken up into a small collection of libraries that perform the operations necessary for rendering a fractal flame.
-The libraries that will be developed will be known as `cuburn`, `flam3-types`, and `flam3-hs`.
-`cuburn` will do the actual flame rendering, `flam3-types` contains flame genome datatypes and a basic flame parse, and `flam3-hs` provides Haskell bindings to the original flam3 library for the purpose of compatibility.